ccb-hms/nhanes-database/README.md

 ## Running the image
 An image with a pre-built database can be run as follows:

+## Docker image version currently jan-09-2023, will need to update once newest version is created

 ```
 docker \
     run \